mozilla/sphinx-js/README.rst

   A conf.py-relative path to a jsdoc or typedoc config file, which is useful if you want to specify your own jsdoc options, like recursion and custom filename matching.

 ``root_for_relative_js_paths``
-  The directory relative to which relative pathnames are resolved.
+  Relative JS entity paths are resolved relative to this path.
 Defaults to ``js_source_path`` if it is only one item.

 ``jsdoc_cache``
   Path to a file where jsdoc output will be cached.
 If omitted, jsdoc will be run every time Sphinx is.
 If you have a large number of source files, it may be beneficial to configure this value.
 But be careful: the cache is not automatically flushed if your source code changes; you must delete it manually.